Review Eligibility Requirements

 GPA & Academic Performance

-Most semester and full-year programs require a minimum cumulative GPA of 3.0, with the exception of programs with a higher GPA threshold as noted on the program’s brochure page.
-Summer programs require applicants to be in good academic standing, unless a specific minimum GPA requirement is noted on the program’s brochure page.* For all terms, you may find any additional program requirements, including specific language requirements or other coursework, on the program brochure page.
+The GPA requirement for semester and full-year programs is noted on each program’s brochure page.
+Summer programs require applicants to be in good academic standing, unless a specific minimum GPA requirement is noted on the program’s brochure page.* Additional program requirements, including specific language requirements or other coursework, may be noted on individual program brochure pages.

 You must maintain a strong, consistent academic record and continue to meet the academic standards set forth by the University.
 You may not study abroad while on academic probation.

-*Students with less than a 3.0 GPA for semester or less than a 2.7 GPA for summer are encouraged to strengthen their application by submitting an Eligibility Addendum Form (EAF).
+*Students with less than a 2.5 GPA are encouraged to strengthen their application by submitting an Eligibility Addendum Form (EAF).

-We encourage you to speak with an OGE advisor early in the process to learn about your options for study abroad and to inquire about the EAF (see below).
+We encourage you to speak with an OGE advisor early in the process to learn about your options for study abroad and to inquire about the EAF (see below) if applicable.

 Eligibility Addendum Form